Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 * Firstly, you need to spin-up a new Redis Enterprise cluster or Redis Stack server.
 * Then, for testing above scenarios we need to create above data models like investors, account, security_lot objects.
   Here, we will ingest considerable amount of stock-purchase data for multiple accounts pertaining to 2 stocks: RDBMOTORS and RDBFOODS.
-  For this, we will use `generator.py` file and execute following steps:
+  For this, we will use `generator.py` file present in `data_generators` folder (used to ingest data into Redis) and execute following steps:

       source venv/bin/activate
       pip3 install -r requirements.txt
-      python3 generator.py
+      python3 data_generators/generator.py

   This will generate thousands of trading dataset like investor and account details and security lot information.
 You may increase the value of '**ACCOUNT_COUNT**' parameter present in `app-config.properties` to generate more records (say millions of records).
   This will take some time depending upon the number of records you intend to generate.